mikecleveland/swLocate/README.md

 	This step finds all viable links (based only on matching stations) and computes the cross-correlation.
 This produces three structures:

-	a. dataLog (dictionary): All of the observations are then stored to the dataLog dictionary.
+	a. *dataLog* (dictionary): All of the observations are then stored to the dataLog dictionary.
-	&nbsp;&nbsp;&nbsp;The observations are divided between 'accepted' and 'unused' based linking distance and minimum correlation coefficient (function: shouldLink).
+		The observations are divided between 'accepted' and 'unused' based linking distance and minimum correlation coefficient (function: shouldLink).
 But, all observations are stored, so at a later time the settings can be changed and the use 'accepted' data updated without needing to re-process the data.

-	b. ddArray (array): Array of DDObservation objects.
+	b. *ddArray* (array): Array of DDObservation objects.
 Only the accepted observations are included in this array.
 However, the user can change linking parameters and rebuild this array with:
 			ddArray = reBuildDifferenceArray(dataLog,myEventArray)

-	c. myEventArray (object): EventArray object that is basically and array of Event objects, storing information about all of the events being investigated.
+	c. *myEventArray* (object): EventArray object that is basically and array of Event objects, storing information about all of the events being investigated.
 Locations of these events are updated in the inversion processes.